Thai-Style Green Curry

 For the full list of ingredients and comprehensive instructions, please see the recipe card at the end of this post.
 Before you scroll, there’s important stuff to know in the blurb!

-This slimming friendly Thai-Style Green Curry is lower on calories and Points than a traditional curry, but still has that beautiful, creamy coconut taste that we all love.
+This slimming friendly Thai-Style Green Curry is much lower in calories than a traditional curry, but it still has that beautiful, creamy coconut taste we all love.
+We’ve swapped the usual high-calorie coconut milk for a plant-based coconut drink, maintaining that subtle nutty flavour while also keeping things light.
+The result is a satisfying sauce that perfectly complements the vibrant flavours of the curry paste.

 What diets is this Thai-Style Green Curry suitable for?